petercz1/webcomponents_pubsub/README.md

  Total                  13          477          385           33           59
  ```
 ### how does it work?
-Object that have something to say publish the type of news item and an object of data:
+Objects that have something to say publish the type of news item and an object of data:
 ```
     this.pubsub.publish('NewPerson', person);
     this.pubsub.publish('Message', {"component": "app-addperson", "text": "adding " + person.name});